-- IPCS must be developed by the student in cooperation with a faculty member qualified in the concentration.
+- Programs must be developed by the student in cooperation with a faculty member qualified in the concentration.

 - To complete a program, 15 credit hours must be taken in at least five upper level courses and approved by a faculty member as relevant to the concentration.

-- IPCS must be declared before a student begins his or her third year of study.
+- Programs must be declared before a student begins his or her third year of study.

-While the IPCS allows you to create a distinct program of study to meet your needs, there are several IPCS that professors routinely sponsor:
+While you can create a distinct program of study to meet your needs, there are several that professors routinely sponsor:

 Alternative Dispute Resolution (ADR)